 In conclusion, climbing is a great sport for the every day women, regardless of your size.
 Aside from the mental and physical health benefits that it implies that a busy lady requires, it’s an incredible way to meet people and build new friendships.

 Climbing and bouldering is gaining traction worldwide.
 With IFSC competitions and it is also coming up in the Olympics, so this sport is going to grow.
-If you are able to go beyond and putting together your climbing equipment and start bouldering outdoors as well, it’s a great way to enjoy nature and connect to the great outdoors.
+If you are able to go beyond and putting together your climbing equipment and climbing shoes and start bouldering outdoors as well, it’s a great way to enjoy nature and connect to the great outdoors.

 It’s great to see more and more strong women boulderers every day, and the community of female boulderers just keeps growing stronger and stronger.